Read What Our Clients Say About Us

 State Laws for Burial Life Insurance Plans

 Do funeral homes sell burial insurance?
-As mentioned earlier, most of the states require funeral directors’ participation; the funeral industry has designed a burial life insurance product.
+As mentioned earlier, most states require funeral directors’ participation; the funeral industry has designed a burial life insurance product.

 What Is The New State Regulated Final Expense Insurance Program